Animals Unearthed

 Louise will bring along some examples of her work that can be used for inspiration.
 She will demonstrate the modelling techniques needed for you to make such an animal from clay.
 You will, with guidance, design the piece that you want to make and combine the techniques demonstrated to make the form from white earthenware clay.

 The finished shapes with be coated with a coloured slip and Louise will demonstrate how to decorate the piece by etching the design through the slip into the clay.
-You will leave their work to be dried out, bisque fired and re-fired with a clear glaze.
+You will leave your animal to be dried out, bisque fired and re-fired with a clear glaze.
 Your unique animal can be picked up a few weeks later.

-The workshop is suitable for beginners and also those with more experience.
-These workshops are open to adults (18+), and the cost includes instruction, materials, a light vegetarian lunch and the animal you make.
+These workshops are open to adults (18+), and the cost includes instruction, materials and the animal you make.
+Refreshments provided throughout the day, but please bring a packed lunch.

 This workshop is led by Louise Bell.
 Please click HERE to see examples of Louise’s work.